rubysg/singapore/README.md

 - Gardens By the Bay
   [Comment: Enclosed and air conditioned gardens.
 Quite impressive, you have to go there more than once.]
+- The Rain Vortex at the Jewel Changi Airport

 ## Currency